 - It is a myth that the tongue is the strongest muscle in the body.
 The tongue is made up of 16 different muscles and as yet there is no conclusive evidence that it is the strongest.
 If all the muscles in the human body had a weight lifting contest then the masseter or jaw muscle would come out top.

 - The appendix has no function in the human body.
 Charles Darwin thought that it was used for digesting leaves when we were primates.

 - An adult stomach has the capacity to hold around 1 litre of food and liquid.
 The stomach can expand though and it is believed to be able to increase its capacity to between 2 – 4 litres.

-- About 11 liters of fluid, digestive juices and digested food is circulated around your digestive system.
+- About 11 liters of fluid, digestive juices and digested food are circulated around your digestive system.

 - On average 1 to 1.5 litres of Saliva is secreted into the mouth every day.